 If you bought and sold the S&P 500 based on the 200-day moving average crossovers from 1960 until today, it shows a maximum of 9 consecutive losers.
 Granted, the losses are relatively modest, but it’s tough to take the tenth trade after nine losers in a row.

-Our guess is that most traders have stopped trading the system before you get to the tenth trade, which eventually turned out to be a great winner.
+We guess that most traders stopped trading the system before they get to the tenth trade, which eventually turned out to be a great winner.

 Most humans are constructed to feel better after a gain than a loss, even without considering the size of the gains.
 If you manage to make 100 000 a year ten years in a row, you would probably feel pretty good about yourself.
 But if you made 1 million in the first year and nothing in the next nine years, you would have nine miserable years, even though the end result is exactly the same.

 Sequence matters.
 Thus, the win ratio influences your emotions and your well-being.

 A low win ratio increases the chances of ruin